Concerns about FedEx Field complicate Washington’s 2026 World Cup bid

 M&T Bank Stadium, home to the NFL’s Ravens, is 36 miles from Capitol Hill.
 Since opening in 1998, it has staged a few international friendlies and two U.S. men’s national team matches as part of the Concacaf Gold Cup.

 FedEx Field opened only 25 years ago but has had several embarrassing episodes.
-During NFL games this year alone, a pipe broke and its contents went into the stands, a sprinkler went off in a suite and a tunnel railing collapsed.
+During NFL games in 2021 alone, a pipe broke and its contents went into the stands, a sprinkler went off in a suite and a tunnel railing collapsed.
 Fans have long grumbled about its location and traffic flow.

 A FIFA delegation toured Washington in September, and while the overall presentation was well-received, the stadium drew concern, people close to the matter said.
 Issues included infrastructure and amenities.